umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 ### Did you create your Cloud project before June 18th 2019?

-Then your Forms data are handled as meta data.
-When you create a Form, a UDA file will be generated.
-This UDA file will contain all the metadata from your form, and be very similar to the `JSON` file that is also generated when you create a new form - this file can be found in `~/App_Data/UmbracoForms/Data/forms`.
+Then your Forms data is handled as metadata.
+When you create a form, a `UDA` file will be generated.
+This `UDA` file contains all the metadata from the form and is very similar to the `JSON` file that is also generated when you create a new form (found in `~/App_Data/UmbracoForms/Data/forms`).

-This means that your Forms will be deployed along with the rest of your metadata and structure files, e.g. Document Types, Templates and Stylesheets.
+This means that your forms will be deployed along with the rest of your metadata and structure files, e.g. document types, templates and stylesheets.

-We strongly recommend that you work with the Forms on your local or Development environment, following the [left-to-right deployment model](../../Deployment).
+We strongly recommend that you work with the forms on your local or development environment, following the [left-to-right deployment model](../../Deployment).

-You can configure your project to handle Umbraco Forms data as content by following these steps:
+You can configure your project to handle Forms data as content by following these steps:

-1. Make sure your Forms are in sync between all your Cloud environments
+1. Make sure your forms are in sync between all your Cloud environments
 2. Clone down the project to your local machine
 3. Find and open `~/Config/UmbracoDeploy.settings.config`
 4. Update the `transferFormsAsContent` value to `true`